Haas VF-16

 The Haas VF-16 is a Formula One car designed and built by Italian chassis manufacturer Dallara on behalf of Haas F1 Team for use in the 2016 Formula One season.
-The car was powered by Ferrari's 2016-specification power unit, the Ferrari 061.
+The car was built by Dallara, marking their return 24 years after previously supplying Scuderia Italia until 1992 and powered by Ferrari's 2016-specification power unit, the Ferrari 061.
 It was driven by former Lotus driver Romain Grosjean and Esteban Gutiérrez, who had made his return to competition after spending the 2015 season as a testing and development driver for Ferrari.
 The car made its competitive debut at the 2016 Australian Grand Prix.

 Development history

 Naming

 The origin of naming the car "VF-16" is derived from the first CNC machine manufactured by Haas Automation, the VF-1, launched in 1988.
 The "V" stands for vertical, which is an industry standard designation for a vertical mill.
 Gene Haas, founder of Haas Automation, added "F1" to the name to unofficially designate it as the company's "Very First One".